Neil Willmett (Waanyi/Kuku Yalanji)

-Prior to joining QAIHC, Neil was a senior executive in the Queensland Government Department of Housing & Public Works where he was a member of the Executive Leadership Team (ELT) which was responsible for setting the strategic direction of the department, overseeing performance, program and project management, and managing its annual $2.3B budget.
+Prior to his appointment to his current role, Neil was the Executive Director of the Queensland Government Department of Housing and Public Works where he served as a member of its Executive Leadership Team which was responsible for the departments multiple billion-dollar annual budget.

 Neil is a published business author, a (Winston) Churchill Leadership Fellow and a graduate from the University of Queensland Faculty of Medicine (Bachelor of Applied Health Science - Indigenous Primary Health Care).
 He was appointed as the QAIHC CEO in April 2017.

 Angela commenced her career in Canberra as a Government Lawyer with the Department of Employment and Workplace Relations.
 Over the last 13 years she has worked in various roles in the Australian Government.
 For the past 8 years Angela has been in leadership and senior management roles in Queensland; predominantly engaged in the delivery of Indigenous Affairs programmes; most recently for the Indigenous Affairs Group in the Department of Prime Minister and Cabinet.